TwoAD7/nuclear_halos/README.md

 			- Wedge end    : The terminating wedge thickness at the I2 plane
 			- FP width     : The slit width of the focal plane slits at (used to control momentum acceptance of beam)
 			- '-v'		   : An optional argument that improves verbose output when command is run on terminal (as a double check)

-To create conda environment with requirements file:
+To create conda environment with requirements file that is provided:

-conda env create --prefix=./envs --file=environment.yml
+- `conda env create --prefix ./envs --file environment.yml`
-conda activate
+- `conda activate`

+To get out of the environment once you are done:
+- `conda deactivate`

+To remove the environment from your machine (if you wish to do so):
+- ` conda remove --name NAME_OF_ENVIRONMENT --all`

+This should set the environment

 DATA STORAGE
 ------------